NVIDIA/NVFlare/examples/federated_statistics/df_stats/README.md

   ],
 ```
 In above configuration, `StatisticsController` is controller.
 We ask the controller to calculate the following statistic
-metrics: "count", "mean", "sum", "stddev", "histogram" and "Age".
-Each metric may have its own configuration.
+statistics: "count", "mean", "sum", "stddev", "histogram" and "Age".
+Each statistic may have its own configuration.
-For example, Histogram metric, we specify feature "Age" needs 5 bins and histogram range is within [0, 120), while for
+For example, Histogram statistic, we specify feature "Age" needs 5 bins and histogram range is within [0, 120), while for
 all other features ("*" indicate default feature), the bin is 10, range is not specified, i.e. the ranges will be dynamically estimated.

 The StatisticController also takes writer_id = "stats_writer", the writer_id identify the output writer component, defined as